godotengine/godot/modules/game_help/Terrain3D/doc/docs/shader_design.md

 Our shader combines a lot of ideas and code from [cdxntchou's IndexMapTerrain](https://github.com/cdxntchou/IndexMapTerrain) for Unity, [Zylann's HTerrain](https://github.com/Zylann/godot_heightmap_plugin/) for Godot, the Witcher 3 talk linked in the System Design page, and our own thoughts and optimizations.

-Note that you can find the minimum shader needed to enable the terrain to function in `addons/terrain_3D/extras/minimum.gdshader`.
+In the material, you can enable `shader_override_enabled` with an empty `shader overide` slot and it will generate the default shader code so you can follow along with this document.
+You can also find the minimum shader needed to enable the terrain height functionality without texturing in `addons/terrain_3D/extras/minimum.gdshader`.

 At its core, the current texture painting and rendering system is a vertex painter, not a pixel painter.
-We paint codes at each vertex, 1m apart by default, represented as a pixel on the control map.
+We paint codes at each vertex, 1m apart by default, represented as a pixel on the [Control map](controlmap_format.md).
 Then the shader uses its many parameters to control how each pixel between the vertices blend together.
 For an artist, it's not as nice to use as a multi-layer, pixel based painter you might find in photoshop, but the dynamic nature of the system does afford other benefits.

 The following describes the various elements of the shader in a linear fashion to help you understand how the various elements are used.